-It is of outmost importance that the clearances to heat-sensitive materials be carefully maintained upon installation of the wood fire you have selected.
+It is of outmost importance that the clearances to heat-sensitive materials are carefully maintained upon the installation of the wood fire you have selected.
 Refer to the tables below.

-No part of the wood fire or flue may be located closer to combustibles than the minimum clearance figures given.
+No part of the wood fire or flue may be located closer to the combustible than the minimum clearance figures given.